How Docker Compose Actually Went for My Development Setup

 }

-The localRoot and remoteRoot mapping is important.
-Without it, VS Code doesn't know that /app/src/server.js in the container is actually ./api/src/server.js on your machine.
-Breakpoints won't hit if the paths don't line up.
+localRoot and remoteRoot mapping is important.
+Without it, VS Code doesn't know that /app/src/server.js in the container corresponds to ./api/src/server.js on the host.
+Breakpoints won't hit if paths don't match.

-I wanted new developers to run docker compose up and have a working database.
-Not an empty Postgres instance where they'd have to figure out which migration commands to run.
+Wanted new developers to run docker compose up and have a working database.
+Not an empty Postgres instance where they'd need to figure out which migration commands to execute.

-Postgres and MySQL images support entrypoint scripts.
+Postgres images support entrypoint scripts.
 Mount a .sql file into /docker-entrypoint-initdb.d/ and it runs automatically the first time the database volume is created:

 db: